Ballagás: Szalagavató and Bolondballagás

-High Schoolers dancing in on their Szallagavató wearing ball gawn.
+High Schoolers dancing in on their Szallagavató wearing Ball gown.

 A green ribbon, which is placed on the dress of each student.

 There are other traditions connected to maturity, such as the Szalagavató or Szalagtűző, which is a winter ball for students.
 During this event, seniors (végzős) dance as a class in formal attire.
 Students often give flowers to their parents, and the class typically spends nearly a year practicing for the event.
 A choreographer is usually hired to guide the dance, which often includes classic dances like the waltz and the palotás, after which they are all given a stem of rose.
 The evening show is attended by parents, teachers and junior year students, after which they share a champagne together.

 Modern dances are uncommon, and are usually reserved for the osztálytánc or class dance, a dance show before the szalagavató dance, orchestrated for the parents, usually in a less formal manner.
 It is performed on stage often with the help of the class below them.

 Students are expected to wear formal attire, suits and neckties or tuxedos, rarely tailcoat for boys, and various types of gowns for girls.

 The name Szalagavató means "ribbon inauguration."
 During the ceremony, a green ribbon (though schools now allow other colors as well) is pinned to the chest or shoulders of each student (this part of the ceremony is called the szalagtűzés), usually by a family member but originally by their professor or class-master.
 The green ribbon is inscribed with the start and end dates of their high school years and symbolizes the transition to adulthood.
 After the Szalagavató, there is usually an after-party.

 While the Ballagás traditions are exclusive to Hungary, the Szalagavató spread throughout the Kingdom of Hungary.
-As a result, it is not only practiced by Hungarian communities but also by the Slovaks of Felvidék, where it is known as stužková slávnosť.
+As a result, it is not only practiced by Hungarian communities but also by Slovaks; it is known as stužková slávnosť in Slovak.

 The tradition traces its origins to the Hungarian school traditions of Selmec.
 Originally, it was called valétálás, a term derived from the Latin word valetas (farewell).
 Today, valétálás refers to the special graduation ceremony practiced by Hungarian universities.

 After receiving their green velvet bows from their mentors (traditionally called keresztszülők or godparents in Hungarian), the students would then proceed to the town gate, led by the oldest student, who carried a bunch of oak leaves on a stick.
 The others had oak leaves pinned to their hats.
 Younger students accompanied them, carrying torches.
 Upon reaching the city limits, they would kick the graduates' buttocks to symbolize that they no longer belonged there.
 Afterward, the students returned to dance and enjoy a night of celebration.

-Other balls are also costumary, including the matura ball and the iskolabál.
+Other balls are also customary, including the matura ball and the iskolabál.

 Days before the Ballagás, a Bolond Ballagás is also commonly held.
 It is a parody of the upcoming ceremony, where seniors go around the school in a similar manner but dressed in humorous, thematic costumes.
 On this day, they also decorate their own classroom.